dashbird/site/content/serverless-error-tracking.md

 				</div>
 				<div class="col-12 col-md-6 landing-text">
 					<div class="col-12 col-xs-10 col-sm-12 col-lg-10 landing-text-inner sf-ui-text">
-							<h2 class="landing-titles ">Error views are awesome!</h2>
+							<h2 class="landing-titles ">All the details in one place</h2>
-							<p>With Dashbird you get a clear overview of your application and error stacktraces will help you troubleshoot your AWS Lambda issues a lot faster and with less of a hassle.</p>
+							<p>With Dashbird you get a clear picture of your serverless application and with the new error views you will troubleshoot your AWS Lambda issues a lot faster and with less of a hassle.</p>
 					</div>
 				</div>
 		</div>